 This publication has been carefully prepared, but it has been written in general terms and should be seen as containing broad statements only.
 This publication should not be used or relied upon to cover specific situations and you should not act, or refrain from acting, upon the information contained in this publication without obtaining specific professional advice.
 Please contact BDO Malta to discuss these matters in the context of your particular circumstances.
-BDO Malta, its partners, employees and agents do not accept or assume any responsibility or duty of care in respect of any use of or reliance on this publication, and will deny any liability for any loss arising from any action taken or not taken or decision made by anyone in reliance on this publication or any part of it.
-Any use of this publication or risk, without any right of recourse against BDO Malta or any of its partner, employees or agents.
+BDO Malta, its partners, employees and agents do not accept or assume any responsibility or duty of care in respect of any use of or reliance on this publication, and will deny any liability for any loss arising from any action taken or not taken on decision made by anyone in reliance on this publication or any part of it.
+Any use of this publication or reliance on it for any purpose or in any context is therefore at your own risk, without any right of recourse against BDO Malta or any of its partner, employees or agents.